USD ($)

 India Rupee

-Created by Deepak Sharma in CCNA 20 Nov 2024
+Created by Deepak Sharma in CCNA 28 Nov 2024

 Share

-«Network Hardware Devices Explained - ...
+«Top Hardware Devices in Computer ...

 Network topology refers to the arrangement and interconnection of various devices within a network.
 Understanding the topologies is essential for designing efficient networks that meet specific organizational needs and enhance communication, improve data flow, and facilitate troubleshooting, making them a fundamental aspect of network management.

 Cisco has been providing such standards for many years now and they include everything related to network topology and types of network topology in their certified Cisco training and certification programs.
-For Network engineers to build the network infrastructure from scratch, they need to understand and have hands-on experience with the topology architectures.

 In this article, we will understand the concept of network topology in computer networks, the types of network topology, and their characteristics and uses.